axa-group/bauta.js/packages/bautajs-decorator-template/README.md

 ## BautaJS template decorator

-A decorator to include an compilable template json OperatorFunction on the pipeline.
+A decorator to include an compilable template json Pipeline.StepFunction on the pipeline.
 The decorator will use [stjs](https://www.npmjs.com/package/stjs|stjs) package to compile the given json template.
 Inside the json the following variables will be injected:
   - ctx: the current context (req, res...)